World tree: Mongolic cultures

 Finnish folklorist Uno Holmberg reported a tale from the Kalmuck people about a dragon that lies in the sea, at the foot of a Zambu tree.
 In the Buryat poems, near the root of the tree a snake named Abyrga dwells.
 He also reported a "Central Asian" narrative about the fight between the snake Abyrga and a bird named Garide – which he identified as a version of Indian Garuda.

 East Asia

 Korea

 The world tree is visible in the designs of the Crown of Silla, Silla being one of the Three Kingdoms of Korea.
 This link is used to establish a connection between Siberian peoples and those of Korea.
+The world tree is also reflected in the design of sotdae, traditional poles with carved birds on top.
+Sotdae have significance in Korean folk religion.

 China

 In Chinese mythology, a manifestation of the world tree is the Fusang or Fumu tree.
 In a Chinese cosmogonic myth, solar deity Xihe gives birth to ten suns.
 Each of the suns rests upon a tree named Fusang (possibly a mulberry tree).
 The ten suns alternate during the day, each carried by a crow (the "Crow of the Sun"): one sun stays on the top branch to wait its turn, while the other nine suns rest on the lower branches.